LeeDenise/clinic-web-app/README.md

 ## What's the differences from v.1?

-- [x] blah blah
-- [x] to do list
+- [x] Fixed broken signup/signin function.
-- [x] wala wala
+- [x] Upgraded the designs can prevent user errors.
+- [x] Improved the web security using Spring Security 5.
+- [x] Added the role for admin and the admin's dashboard.
+- [x] Automated the deployment process using Nginx and Jenkins.

 ## Made with

 ![Spring Boot](img.jpg)<br>
-Spring Boot, Spring Security 5, Bootstrap, AWS EC2 & RDS, MySQL, JavaScript, AJAX and ❤️
+Spring Boot, Spring Security 5, Bootstrap 4, AWS EC2, MySQL, JavaScript, AJAX, and ❤️

 ## Authors